K9s/gitlab-release-pipeline/README.md

 Extension point jobs are prefixed with a `.` and their name shadows the job that will be extended by them.

 Direct modification of `core:jobs` should **be avoided**.... use extension points only.
 It is considered a bug if direct modification of a job is needed.
+The exception being [Replacing jobs](TODO).

 More specific extension points supersede less specific extension points meaning they can override fields.
 For example, you can define generally how a build occurs in `.build` but have a more specific definition for `.build:debug`